-Bleaching your white clothes by using a washing machine may seem like a no-brainer process, but there are a few steps you should take to earn the most out of bleach using and avoid fabric damage.
+Bleaching your white clothes by using a washing machine may seem like a no-brainer process, but there are a few steps you should take to earn the most out of bleach use and avoid fabric damage.

 Step 2: Turn on the hot water mode.
-Hot water plays a critical role in the activation of the bleach.
+Hot water plays a critical role in the activation of bleach.
 If the labels of your clothes state that they should not be washed in hot water, go for the warm wash instead.

 Step 3: Add the advised amount of bleach and detergent.
 Pour a recommended amount of bleach into the washer’s water to dilute the bleach then add washing powder to eradicate stains and dirt from the laundry items.

-Step 1: Mix one gallon of water with ¼ cup of bleach or you can create bleach spot treatment following the instructions on the label.
+Step 1: Mix one gallon of water with ¼ cup of bleach or you can create a bleach spot treatment following the instructions on the label.